How to Choose the Right Therapist in Singapore (And Make the Most of Your Sessions)

 • Do you find it hard to share your personal information with your therapist?

-Once you've considered your preferences, have an honest conversation with your Singapore therapist.
-The intention of any good therapist would be to empower you to handle your problems in a safe environment.
+Once you've considered your preferences, have an honest conversation with your counsellor.
+A key aim of therapy is often to support you in feeling empowered to explore and manage your concerns in a safe environment.

-Some ideas to set boundaries during therapy include:
+Some ways to communicate and maintain boundaries in therapy include:

-• Asking your therapist to explain a technique better before moving on to the next one
+• Asking your therapist to slow down or explain a technique more clearly before moving on

-Eg: Ask for changes if you want to focus more on problem-solving rather than exploring your emotions.
+Eg: You might say you would like to focus more on practical problem-solving rather than emotional exploration, if that better suits your needs.

 3) Be Your Authentic Self

-Some ideas to be authentic during therapy include:
+Some ways to explore authenticity in therapy include:

 Did you know more than half of Singaporeans found talk therapy effective?